ssumik/Learning.java/README.md

 # Learning.java
-A place where I store all the codes i used to learn something in JAVA.
+A place where I store all the codes I used to learn something in JAVA.